steinitz/RemixAdonisAuth/ReadMe.md

 `npm init adonisjs@latest -- -K="github:jarle/remix-starter-kit"`

-You should now be able to start building!
-Just jump into your new folder and start the dev server with
+You should now be able to start building. cd into your new directory and start the dev server with

-`npm run dev`.
+`npm run dev`

-The project follows the conventional AdonisJS structure, with the Remix application being placed in resources/remix_app.
+According to Jarle, the project follows a conventional AdonisJS structure, with the Remix application being placed in resources/remix_app.

-A good next step could be to follow [our guide on how to build a login flow](https://matstack.dev/remix-adonisjs/hands-on/building-a-login-flow) for your new application.
+The alternative would be to use Adonis Inertia.
+The current solution is more immediate, tactile and hands-off -- more set-and-forget.

+Next I followed Jarle's helpful guide to adding authentication to the project: [Adding Authentication](https://matstack.dev/remix-adonisjs/adding-authentication)

 ## Expanding Authentication

+The point of this project is to add additional, familiar features of an authentication system and then use it as a basis for other projects.

-After following the above to create a project and build the login flow, I added other athentication basics: validation/uniqueness, password reset, email confirmation, contact-support form.
+After following the above steps to create a project and build the login flow, I added other athentication basics: validation/uniqueness, password reset, email confirmation, contact-support form, user profile.

 ## A note on Unique Email Addresses